 Fig. 1 – A gibbon soaring through the treetops.
 Photo by Sachin Rai.
 A larger version can be found here.

-A rough sketch of the story is presented below.
-The tale is meant to be a standalone story, but it includes details that explain the origin of Monkey and how his life parallels his spiritual parentage.
+This tale is meant to be a standalone story, but it includes details that explain the origin of Monkey and how his life parallels his spiritual parentage.
 I’ve drawn upon traditional Chinese religious and vernacular texts for inspiration.
-The notes contain important information on the texts I used and why particular plot choices were made.
+The notes below contain important information on the texts I used and why particular plot choices were made.

 The Dao (道, the way) gives birth to the One (yiqi, 一氣, the first breath); The One gives birth to the Two (yin and yang, 陰陽); The Two gives birth to the Three (San qing, 三清, the Three Pure Ones); The Three gives birth to the Ten Thousand Things.
 The Ten Thousand Things carry the Yin and enfold the Yang; Kneading gently, they create harmony.
 [B]